Home

 But would ordinary people have accepted such an advanced concept at this stage in the development of coinage?
 Possibly, although my impression is that overtly token coins were very much the exception rather than the rule in ancient coinage, particularly in the early stages (for the primary coinages in precious metal at any rate - at a somewhat later stage the secondary issues in bronze quickly became tokens in most places).

 But if the earliest issues of Samos did use natural alloy the situation soon changed.
 We also have figures for the second round of issues from Samos (the pebbly types) which show a wide spread in the alloy composition, with the gold content ranging from c.80% (as for natural electrum) down to less than 50%.
-Clearly while some of these types may have used raw electrum, for the most part they were made of a diluted alloy, although with rather poor quality control.
+Clearly while some of these types may have used raw electrum, for the most part they were made of a diluted alloy, although with seemingly rather poor quality control.

 Now all this sounds reasonable at first sight, as it accounts for the generally diluted alloy of the coins, and overvaluation of the token coinage means that the variability of the natural alloy is no longer a problem.
-But it leaves us with the odd situation of different mints using different alloy compositions for coins with (according to the theory considered here) the same token value.
-We have to wonder whether this may have caused problems with the exchangeability of the coins from different mints.

 And finally, the prime mover in the introduction of electrum coinage is usually taken to be Lydia, which had, it is generally assumed, copious supplies of natural electrum, and hence a vested interest in utilising them.
 However, the earliest actual electrum coins seem to have been issued, not in Lydia, but in Samos and Miletus.
-Why? – we don't know, and Wallace's theory gives us no clue.
+Why? - we don't know, and our theory gives us no clue.

 Clearly we have much to learn about the rise of the electrum coinage, but another question is why did it ultimately fail, or to put it another way, why did the gold and silver coinage take over?
-Without getting too specific, in general terms the problem may have been that ultimately people simply lost faith in the electrum coinage system, with its varying gold content and token value, and hence they tried, like the Samians, to avoid it wherever possible (by reverting to weighed bullion for example).
-In the end then it is not surprising that most coin issuers were forced to finally switch to a more convincing and overtly real value system, which meant, in practice, gold and silver coinage^.
+Without getting too specific, in general terms the problem may have been that ultimately people simply lost faith in the electrum coinage system, with its varying gold content and token value, and hence they tried, like the Samians, to avoid it wherever possible (by reverting to weighed bullion perhaps).
+In the end then it is not surprising that most coin issuers were forced to finally switch to a more convincing and overtly real value system, which meant, in practice, gold and silver coinage^^.

 Nonetheless, despite the ultimate failure of the electrum coinage system, the electrum pieces were the first to have their value certified by stamping, and as such they became the first true coins, while gold and silver were still being exchanged as bullion.